Ohio State vs. Rutgers NCAA Football Odds, Plays and Insights | October 2, 2021

-The No. 11 Ohio State Buckeyes (3-1, 0-0 Big Ten) bring the eighth-ranked scoring offense in college football into a matchup with the Rutgers Scarlet Knights (3-1, 0-0 Big Ten), who have the No. 7 scoring defense, on Saturday, October 2, 2021.
-The Buckeyes are massive, 15-point favorites.
-The contest's point total is set at 56.5.
+The No. 11 Ohio State Buckeyes (3-1, 0-0 Big Ten) will test their 10th-ranked pass offense against the Rutgers Scarlet Knights (3-1, 0-0 Big Ten), who have the No. 15 passing defense, on Saturday, October 2, 2021.
+The Buckeyes are heavily favored by 15 points in the game.
+The over/under is 58.5 for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.